Expert Guide To Make A Resume For A Job (With Examples)

 Section 5: Include an education section

-The following section in your resume is all about your education.
+The following section is all about your education.
 You will need to mention the program name, university name, location of the university, and years attended.
 It is optional to mention your GPA, honors, academic achievements, and minor.
 However, you need to include your education details accurately and correctly if you are to support your claim about possessing the listed skills and qualifications.

 For a financial manager, here is what their education section would look like: